-Heat Wave Costs to Infrastructure Add Up for State Governments16 Jul 2021, Posted in All Posts, Blog Posts
+Heat Waves Cost to Infrastructure Add Up for State Governments16 Jul 2021, Posted in All Posts, Blog Posts

 The Pacific Northwest faced several record-breaking days of sweltering weather during the first week of July.
 Temperatures in Portland, Oregon reached 116 F, while Lytton, British Columbia broke the Canadian record for highest recorded temperature at 121 F. These heat waves have ramifications for both residents and the underlying infrastructure that allows them to live their everyday lives.
 Unnatural temperature fluctuations – including high heat in cooler climates and cold in warmer ones – can take a toll on infrastructure.